 In this type of watchful waiting, your doctor will periodically perform tests to evaluate how your plasma cells look under a microscope.
 They’ll also monitor the levels of abnormal immunoglobulins produced by plasma cells.

 Multiple myeloma can also cause a variety of health complications.
-You’ll also receive treatment for these as well.
+You’ll receive treatment for these as well.
 This is called supportive therapy.

 Bone disease